-Shanghai is a very big city, as per Wikipedia there were 24 million people living in Shanghai in 2017, according to the concept of a city proper.
+Shanghai is a very big city, as per Wikipedia there were 24 million people living in Shanghai in 2017.
 Despite its size, due to its superb infrastructure, travelling around the city is relatively easy as most places of interest for visitors are either next to the metro station or a short walk away.
 The best area to stay in Shanghai is anywhere near or on Nanjing Road.

-I stayed in the Sofitel Shanghai Hyland hotel, which is in the middle of Nanjing Road.
+I stayed in the Sofitel Shanghai Hyland Hotel, which is in the middle of Nanjing Road.
 It’s a good hotel, in the best location and it wasn’t too expensive when I booked it.
 Hotels in China are relatively cheap because there are so many of them and competition is fierce, thus 4 or 5 star hotels are easily within reach, unlike in other parts of the world, especially in Europe.
-Anyhow, the choice of places to stay is vast and with a bit of a search it is possible to find a reasonably priced good hotel.
+Anyhow, the choice of places to stay is vast and with a bit of a search, it is possible to find a good and reasonably priced hotel.

 The whole area is a must see, on both sides of the river.
-Across from the Bund, there is a new financial district with the famous TV tower located alongside equally famous skyscrapers that have become the Shanghai’s landmark.
+Across from the Bund, there is a new financial district, with a famous TV tower located alongside equally famous skyscrapers that have become the Shanghai’s landmark.

 Other interesting things to see in Shanghai are:

 – Jing’an Temple – the Buddhist temple on West Nanjing Road – the temple was first built in 247 AD in the Wu Kingdom, during the Three Kingdoms period of ancient China.
 It was relocated to its current site in 1216, during the Song Dynasty.
-The current temple was rebuilt in the Qing Dynasty but, during the Cultural Revolution, the temple was converted into the plastic factory.
-In 1983, it was renovated and returned to its original purpose.
+The current temple was rebuilt in the Qing Dynasty but, during the Cultural Revolution, the temple was converted into a plastic factory.
+It was renovated and returned to its original purpose in 1983.
 The Jing’An Pagoda was completed in 2010.

-– The Shanghai French Concession area – with its distinct character, has many interesting shops and restaurants.
+– The Shanghai French Concession Area – with its distinct character, contains many interesting shops and restaurants.

-– Qibao Old Town – the Qibao historic area is now a tourist attraction.
-It is located by the Puhui River, with traditional Chinese architecture and a number of things to see, including museums and street food.
-To get there take a metro, line number 9.
-Qibao Old Town is a short walk away from the station.
-It is a nice area to visit, but I would only suggest it to people who have already been to Shanghai and have already seen main attractions.
+– Qibao Old Town – the Qibao historic area is a tourist attraction now, located by the Puhui River.
+It’s full of traditional Chinese architecture, plus there are many other things to see there, including museums and street food.
+To get there, take the metro line number 9.
+Qibao Old Town is only a short walk from the station.
+It’s a nice area to visit, but I would only suggest it to people that have already been to Shanghai and have already seen main attractions.

-Each and every time when I went to Shanghai it was in June, at the beginning of the summer.
+Each and every time when I went to Shanghai, it was in June, at the beginning of summer.
 It was hot, with temperatures between 25-30 degrees C, a bit cooler in the evening and in the night.
 It rained from time to time.
 That was a good thing as the rain cleaned the air and there was no visible pollution.
-My Chinese friends told me that when it doesn’t rain for a month, the pollution becomes unbearable.
+My Chinese friends told me that, when it doesn’t rain for a month, the pollution becomes unbearable.